 James Gunn’s DCU Mocks Jesus Christ, Glorifies Nazi World

 James Gunn is at it again.
-In the latest episode of Peacemaker Season 2, Gunn not only continues with his “Nazi Earth” storyline, but he also takes aim at Jesus Christ — mocking religion and tying it directly to Nazis.
+In the latest episode of Peacemaker Season 2, Gunn not only continues with his “Nazi Earth” storyline, but he also takes aim at Jesus Christ, mocking religion and tying it directly to Nazis.

 Nazis “Love” Jesus Christ

 The episode follows Danielle Brooks’ Leota as she escapes a mob of white pursuers with the help of Nhut Le’s Judo Master, both LGBTQ+ characters.
-They hide out in a house where the two discuss what it means to live in the alternate Nazi-controlled universe revealed in the previous episode.

-“You don’t want to be a minority here.
+Judo Master explains: “You don’t want to be a minority here.
 Or gay or Buddhist or anything I am really.”

-Shocked, Leota replies:
+Shocked, Leota replies: “Jesus Christ.”

-Judo Master’s answer:
+Judo Master’s answer: “Him, they love.”

 It’s obviously Gunn’s not-so-subtle swipe at Christianity, framed as something adored by Nazis and of course, right-wingers (though in reality, Nazis are left-wing socialists who abhor Christ and religion, save their own).